proteus-core/proteus/README.md

 1. Launch Vivado, and start the Create Project wizard.
 2. Choose the project name and location as desired.
 3. Project type: RTL Project.
-4. Add sources: select the copied `Core.v` and the saved `Top.v`.
+4. Add sources: select the copied `Core.v` and `synthesis/Top.v`.
 Do **not** check "Copy sources into project" or "Scan and add RTL include files into project".
-5. Add constraints: select the saved `Constraints.xdc`.
+5. Add constraints: select `synthesis/Constraints.xdc`.
 6. Default part: select your target FPGA, the `xc7a35ticsg324-1L`.
 7. Finish the wizard.
 8. When the project is open, if `Top.v` is not selected as the top module (shown in bold), right-click on it and "Set as Top".

 #### Running the Vivado evaluation

 9. Change the timing constraint in `Constraints.xdc` to the value indicated in the paper (`30.1 ns`).
 As the synthesis process is not completely deterministic, you might need to increase this value slightly if the implementation fails with a failed timing.
+For example, to change the timing constraint to `30.5 ns`, replace `-period 31.000` in `Constraints.xdc` with `-period 30.500`.
-10. Click "Run Implementation".
+10. Click "Run Implementation" (which will run synthesis first if necessary).
 11. Replace `Core.v` with `Core-ProSpeCT.v` on your disk, change the timing constraint in `Constraints.xdc` to the value of ProSpeCT (`30.7 ns`) and rerun the implementation, again adjusting the constraint slightly if necessary.

 #### Interpreting the results